jiyadkhan10/Network-Analysis-using-Graphs-/README.md

  You are required to complete the tasks for any one of the datasets for understanding on how graphs help in investigating hidden patterns in the data

 # Tasks
-First Set of Tasks – Graph Stats
+First Set of Tasks – Graph Stats <br />
-1. Display the number of nodes
+1. Display the number of nodes <br />
-2. Display the number of edges
+2. Display the number of edges <br />
-3. Display the number of source nodes
+3. Display the number of source nodes <br />
-4. Display the number of sink nodes
+4. Display the number of sink nodes <br />
-5. Display the number of isolated nodes
+5. Display the number of isolated nodes <br />
-6. Display the number of bridge edges
+6. Display the number of bridge edges <br />
-7. Display the number of articulation nodes
+7. Display the number of articulation nodes <br />
-8. Display the shortest path length distribution
+8. Display the shortest path length distribution <br />
-9. Display the diameter of the graph
+9. Display the diameter of the graph <br />
-Second Set of Tasks – Degree Distributions
+Second Set of Tasks – Degree Distributions <br />
-10. Display the in-degree distribution in the form of a table
+10. Display the in-degree distribution in the form of a table <br />
-11. Display the out-degree distribution in the form of a table Third Set of Tasks – Connected Components
+11. Display the out-degree distribution in the form of a table <br />
+Third Set of Tasks – Connected Components <br />
-For the original graph:
+For the original graph: <br />
-12. Display the size of the largest strongly connected component (SCC)
+12. Display the size of the largest strongly connected component (SCC) <br />
-13. Display the size distribution of all SCCs ( Considering the graph as an undirected graph:
+13. Display the size distribution of all SCCs <br />
+Considering the graph as an undirected graph: <br />
-14. Display the size of the largest weakly connected component (WCC)
+14. Display the size of the largest weakly connected component (WCC) <br />
-15. Display the size distribution of all WCCs
+15. Display the size distribution of all WCCs <br />

 # Algorithms

-1. Breadth-First Search (BFS) Algorithm
+1. Breadth-First Search (BFS) Algorithm <br />
-2. Strongly Connected Components (SCC) Algorithm
+2. Strongly Connected Components (SCC) Algorithm <br />
-3. Weakly Connected Components (WCC) Algorithm
+3. Weakly Connected Components (WCC) Algorithm <br />

 # Languages
 1. C++ Language <br />